 A number of tests are used to diagnose colorectal cancer, including:

 - Fecal occult blood test – This simple test checks for blood in the stool.
-For men at average risk of colorectal cancer, this test should be given every year starting at age 50.
+For men and women at average risk of colorectal cancer, this test should be given every year starting at age 50.

 - Flexible sigmoidoscopy – Flexible sigmoidoscopy is an outpatient procedure in which a sigmoidoscope (a flexible instrument about ½” in diameter) is used to view the lining of the rectum and the lower third of the colon (called the sigmoid and descending colon).
 This test is usually done every five years and can be used in combination with the yearly fecal occult blood test.